 I'm sorry Mrs Wong and or whomever you are.
 Your pain scale is irrelevant into today's excessive charting environment.
 Nurses just don't have time to care about answering their patient's call light in a reasonable amount of time.
 They don't have time to provide bedside pain scale evaluations that your organization is so proud of.
 They are too busy trying to figure out the newest change of the week in their EHR.

 So, what's important for nurses to know and to document these days?
-I present to you Happy's Pain In My Ass Scale.
+Welcome to Happy's Pain In My Ass Scale.
 Nurses don't care if their patients are having pain.
 During nursing checkout, they want to know from their colleagues if their patient is going to be a pain in the ass today.
-So I've created a proprietary new pain scale for use by nurses, for nurses, to help them summarize how their day is going to be.
+So The Happy Hospitalist has created a proprietary new pain scale for use by nurses, for nurses, to help them summarize how their day is going to be.
 By charting this 5th vital sign, nurses can emotionally prepare for their tough day in the trenches.
 Go forth great nurses.
 Help your fellow nurses prepare for their day by always charting your Pain In My Ass Scale!

 "Pain in my ass rating scale."

 Now, please enjoy some original crude medical humor, only from The Happy Hospitalist.

 "I'll answer your call light as soon as I'm done charting your pain in my ass scale."

 Please remember though, patient selection bias is an important variable when determining how to interpret the pain in my ass scale.
 For example, the pretest probability for successful use is high when patients are directly admitted from a primary care physician's office with 10/10 abdominal pain, but shows up 6 hours later from their 3 mile distance because they went home for a nap and some KFC, as this original Happy crude medical e-card helps to explain.